What is a Travel Nurse?

 - West Virginia

 A Note on Travel Nurse Housing

-The second option is a housing stipend, which is a non-taxable monthly payment based on the average cost of living.
+- Housing stipend – A non-taxable monthly payment based on the average cost of living.
 With this option, it’s up to the travel nurse to find appropriate housing.
 Most experienced travel nurses choose this option for a number of reasons.
 It allows travel nurses to live with a roommate and save money, find an apartment in a different area of the city, find pet-friendly housing, or rent a larger place.
 If the cost of housing is over the stipend amount, then it’s the travel nurse’s responsibility to cover the rest.
-But, if the cost of housing is less than the stipend, the nurse banks the extra money.
+But if the cost of housing is less than the stipend the nurse banks the extra money.

 So, what is a travel nurse to do for housing?
 For a more in-depth look at the breakdown of housing for travel nurses, check out our travel nurse housing guide.